rederyk/pwnagotchi_GPSD-ng/README.md

 If the device can only get 2D positions for some reason (poor signal, wrong device orientation, bad luck, etc.), the plugin can use open-elevation API to try to ask current altitude.
 To avoid many call to the API, each request asks for points every ~10m around you, in a diameter of 200m.
 This cache can be saved to disk.

-After a delay (set by position_timeout) without data update for a device, the position will be cleaned.
+After a delay (set by update_timeout) without data update for a device, the position will be deleted.
+If update_timeout is set to 0, positions never expire.

+After a delay (set by fix_timeout) without data fix for a device, the last position will be deleted.
-If position_timeout is set to 0, positions never expire.
+If fix_timeout is set to 0, positions fix never expire.
 Usefull for keeping last position when goind indoor.

 ## Improve positioning with RTCM (need gpsd 3.25)
 If you have a GPs module or dongle with RTCM capabilities, you can activate with GPSD.